A unified diffuse interface method for the interaction of rigid bodies with elastoplastic solids and multi-phase mixtures: Governing Theory

-The form of the Mie-Gr\"uneisen equation of state now allows the total pressure to be obtained from the total energy.
-To achieve this, equation \ref{eq:energyMixtureRule} is combined with the isobaric assumption that forms part of the mechanical equilibrium of the underlying \citet{Allaire} model.
-Firstly the internal energy is obtained:
+Using these mixture rules and the form of the Mie-Gr\"uneisen equation of state, the total hydrodynamic pressure and total stress can be obtained from the total energy.
+Initially, to calculate the total pressure, equation \ref{eq:energyMixtureRule} is combined with the isobaric assumption that forms part of the mechanical equilibrium of the underlying \citet{Allaire} model.
+First the internal energy is obtained:

 Then the Mie-Gr\"uneisen form of the equation of state is used to rewrite equation \ref{eq:energyMixtureRule}, using the isobaric assumption: